Twitter suspends account that tracked owner Elon Musk's jet

 Sweeney said that he suspects that he was banned because of anger over those leaks.

 Musk has previously criticized that filtering technique — nicknamed “shadowbanning” — and alleged that it was unfairly used by Twitter’s past leadership to suppress right-wing accounts.
-He has said the new Twitter will continue to downgrade the reach of negative or hateful messages but will be more transparent about it.
+He has said the new Twitter will still downgrade the reach of negative or hateful messages but will be more transparent about it.

 In his push to loosen Twitter’s content restrictions, he’s reinstated other high-profile accounts that were permanently banned for breaking Twitter’s rules against hateful conduct, harmful misinformation or incitements of violence.